 We create a treatment designed specifically for your unique needs

-Our therapist are trained in a wide variety of Massage and Manual Therapy techniques.
-They include, but are not limited to the techniques listed below.
+Our therapists are trained in a wide variety of massage and manual therapy techniques.
+They include but are not limited to the techniques listed below.
 If you have any questions about a certain technique or therapist, please contact us at (907) 277-5525.

 Trigger Point Therapy